Student Handbook: Section 4: Residential Living Policies

 All residents and guests may be asked to open their bag by Campus Safety Officers and Residence Life Staff if circumstances warrant.
 Residents or guests who are non-compliant with bag check requests may not be permitted to enter the building and/or may be subject to disciplinary action.

 Residents may be required to adhere to behavioral agreements should circumstances warrant such an agreement.
-Behavioral agreements are developed by the Resident Assistant Coordinator, the Director of Residence Life and/or Assistant Vice President for Student Affairs & Dean of Students, based on the nature of the concern.
+Behavioral agreements are developed by Residence Life professional staff or designee, Dean of Students, and/or the Vice President for Student Affairs, based on the nature of the concern.
 These agreements may require students to meet regularly with staff members in the Division of Student Affairs and/or follow behavioral expectations while living in residence.
+Residence Life staff or designees reserve the right to alter or terminate the status of a student's housing agreement if the student's actions are not conducive to academic progress.
 Failure to adhere to the terms of the agreement may result in the termination of the housing agreement without refund.

 Students may not occupy their on-campus rooms during Thanksgiving, Intersemester, and Spring Break without the advance approval by the Housing and Residence Life Office.
 During the Intersemester Break, students requesting to stay on campus must have a Daemen-related reason to occupy their room (classes or athletics).
-With the exception of International Students, residents of building 71, and athletes, students are NOT permitted to reside in their rooms while the University is officially closed in December.
-Students who are permitted to remain on campus do so at no additional cost as long as they have followed the registration process outlined by the Housing and Residence Life Office.
-If a student is found residing in the halls during the break period, fails to register by the predetermined deadline, and/or has not been granted permission from the Office of Housing and Residence Life, they will be assessed a $25-per-day fee for the vacation period and have the incident referred to follow-up per the Student Code of Conduct.
-Students residing in off-site housing at Collegiate Village may occupy those spaces during the breaks, if permitted by Collegiate Village policy, but must vacate during the summer months.
+The winter break housing cost is $235 per week for Campus Apartments and $130 per week for Canavan Hall.
+Students who are permitted to remain on campus must follow the registration process and policies outlined.
+If a student is found residing in the halls during break periods without permission, fails to register by the predetermined deadline, and/or has not been granted permission from the Office of Housing and Residence Life, they will be assessed a $50 per day fee for the duration of their stay/break period.
+Students residing at Collegiate Village may occupy those spaces during the breaks, if permitted by Collegiate Village policy, but must vacate during the summer months.
 Collegiate Village policies are subject to change.

 The Office of Housing and Residence Life reserves the right to remove any item from residential facilities, including items found in students’ apartments that are either prohibited by university policy or which compromise student health or safety.
 Residents will be held accountable through the conduct process and the item in question may not be returned to the student.